 7. Keep Your Dog Busy With Activities

 Another way for you to keep your dog busy is to involve him/her in a fun activity.
 So, consider playing a game of frisbee with your dog.
 Given that part of playing frisbee involves your dog catching and holding a frisbee.
 That will keep your dog’s mouth occupied which will prevent your dog from using his/her tongue to lick you.
 Playing frisbee will also give your dog the exercise that he/she needs in order to take a rest.
+You can order a few frisbees here for play with your dog.

 8. Take Your Dog Out For A Walk